Miltonly/Streets/Pharo Point

 Housing stock on Pharo Point

-Willmott Park sits at the end of Pharo Point, a two-minute walk from any home on the street.
-The park offers a playground, sports fields, and walking paths.
-St. Scholastica Catholic Elementary School is directly adjacent to the park, making the morning school run a short walk for families in the Catholic board.
-For groceries, Sobeys Milton is a six-minute drive west on Derry Road, and Walmart and FreshCo are a minute further.
-Milton District Hospital is also six minutes by car, accessible via Thompson Road South.
+Willmott Park sits at the edge of the street, offering a playground, sports fields, and walking paths.
+St. Scholastica Catholic Elementary School is directly adjacent, making the morning school run a short walk.
+For groceries, Sobeys Milton is a six-minute drive west, while Walmart and FreshCo are both within seven minutes.
+Milton District Hospital is also six minutes by car.

 The market right now